William Dieterle: Hollywood career: 1930s

 Dieterle directed the first of his hugely successful "biography films" with actor Paul Muni, beginning with The Story of Louis Pasteur (1936).
 The film stars Muni as the scientist who discovered the principles of vaccination and struggled against a skeptical medical community.
 The film was a success both critically and financially, and earned Muni an Oscar for Best Actor.
 It also helped to establish Warner Brothers as a producer of "prestige pictures" after almost a decade of being known primarily for crime dramas.
 Dieterle was asked to direct several films which he did not like; he said "at Warners the moment you had a success they gave you something terrible to keep you from getting a swelled head."
 These films included the second version of Dashiell Hammett's The Maltese Falcon (Satan Met a Lady with Bette Davis), The Prince and the Pauper, and a bio-pic about Florence Nightingale, The White Angel.

 Dieterle made another bio-pic with Paul Muni, The Life of Emile Zola (1937).
 Based on the life of the French philosopher and novelist Zola, the film explores Zola's response to the Dreyfus affair, in which the falsely accused and convicted Jewish French officer was found guilty of treason and imprisoned.
 The film was an enormous success and critic Frank S. Nugent ranked it as "the finest historical film ever made and the greatest screen biography."
 It was nominated for 10 Academy Awards and won for Best Picture, Best Supporting Actor for Joseph Schildkraut (as Dreyfus) and Best Screenplay.
 Dieterle lost the award for Best Director to Leo McCarey.
 It was his only nomination.

-Dieterle's next film was Blockade (1938), starring Henry Fonda as a dedicated Loyalist fighter and Madeline Carroll as the reluctant Franco spy who falls in love with him during the Spanish Civil War.
+Dieterle's next film was Blockade (1938), starring Henry Fonda as a dedicated Loyalist fighter and Madeleine Carroll as the reluctant Franco spy who falls in love with him during the Spanish Civil War.
 The film was openly anti-fascist and critical of nations that stood by and let fascist dictators commit atrocities.
 Its 1938 premiere at Grauman's Chinese Theater was abruptly and inexplicably cancelled, and it was mildly controversial upon release.
 During the late 1940s and 1950s it was cited as suspicious by Congressional committees investigating communist influence, such as the House Un-American Activities Committee.
 Both Dieterle and its screenwriter were viewed negatively.

 Juarez (1939) was the third biographical picture that Dieterle made with Muni, depicting the life of Mexican politician Benito Juárez and his conflict with Emperor Maximilian I. Upon its release, Dieterle was called "the quintessential liberal director of the 30s."
 When interviewed in the 1970s, Dieterle said of the movie, "it should be the biggest kind of picture right now—a big modern army worn down by guerrilla fighters.
 The parallel with Vietnam is so obvious."